seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CAIUS LUCIUS**
 When Julius Caesar, whose remembrance yet
-Lives in men’s eyes and will to ears and tongues
+Lives in men's eyes and will to ears and tongues
 Be theme and hearing ever, was in this Britain
-And conquer’d it, Cassibelan, thine uncle,–
+And conquer'd it, Cassibelan, thine uncle,--
-Famous in Caesar’s praises, no whit less
+Famous in Caesar's praises, no whit less
-Than in his feats deserving it–for him
+Than in his feats deserving it--for him
 And his succession granted Rome a tribute,
 Yearly three thousand pounds, which by thee lately
-Is left untender’d.
+Is left untender'd.

 **QUEEN**
 And, to kill the marvel,